I got death threats after Abu Dhabi finale - Masi

 The 44-year-old failed to apply the regulations correctly in a safety-car period at the end of December's final Grand Prix in Abu Dhabi.

-It led to Verstappen passing Lewis Hamilton when the race was restarted for one final lap.
+It led to the Dutchman, 24, passing Britain's Lewis Hamilton when the race was restarted for one final lap.

-Mercedes' Hamilton had been on course to win an eighth world title.
+Mercedes' Hamilton, 37, had been on course to win an eighth world title.

 "There were some dark days," Australian Masi told News Corp.